Dynatrace-APAC/dynatrace-apac.github.io/workshops/snippet/explore/k8s-dashboards.md

 <!-- Code for k8s dashboards -->

+Explore the various preset dashboards and some customized dashboards.

+On the Dynatrace menu, filter for **Dashboards** and explore any of the preset kubernetes dashboards.
+We have also created a custom dashboard named ***Prometheus ovewview***

 ### Kubernetes Cluster Overview
 See the Kubernetes cluster utilization.
 CPU and Memory Request and limits over time for all nodes and splitted by namespaces.
 You could also use the **filter bar** to filter the dashboard.